abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Outreach
 * Volunteer · Technical University of Denmark's Diversity and Gender Equality · 2018-present

-    - Aiding DTU's gender equality consultant to initiate a "Women's Camp" with the primary goal of recruiting more women applicants to the university
+    - Assisting gender equality consultant to initiate a "Women's Camp", which will have the primary goal of recruiting more women applicants to the university

 * Speaker · Virum Gymnasium Visit at the Technical University of Denmark · 11/2017